kzanoni/GRC-Readiness/README.md

 - Data access review (Coming Soon)
 - IR tabletop exercises (Coming Soon)

-Each use case includes the scenario, control objectives, evidence strategy, and recommended tools.
+Each use case document includes control objectives, evidence strategy, and recommended tools and may be tailored to the appropriate context.

 ---